 Apple 13-inch MacBook Air (early 2015) review

-The 13-inch MacBook Air gets a handful of updates for 2015 - but has Apple done enough?
+The 13-inch MacBook Air got a handful of updates in 2015 - but is it still worth buying in 2016?

 The 13in MacBook Air isn’t the tour-de-force it once was.
 While Apple has lavished the MacBook Pro with a slew of upgrades, and endowed the dainty new 12.5in MacBook with a Force Touch trackpad and Retina display, the Air hasn’t been so lucky.

 In fact the only major upgrades in this year's edition are Intel’s latest Broadwell processor technology and an upgraded SSD.
 In every other respect, it's the same old laptop with an identical chassis and 1,440 x 900 resolution TN display.

 Apple 13-inch MacBook Air (early 2015) review: Broadwell and SSD performance